apptentive/apptentive-android/README.md

 We appriciate contributions to make this SDK better.
 If you have an improvement or bug fix, please [read this](CONTRIBUTING.md).

+#### Reporting Bugs

+If you find a bug, please fill in the contriibutor agreement, then open a [github issue](https://github.com/apptentive/apptentive-android/issues?direction=desc&sort=created&state=open).
+If it is an urgent bug, please contact support@apptentive.com.
 #### Notes

 * Make sure you have latest version or our SDK.
 We're always adding new features!